stothebe/PortfolioProjects/movies-analysis/README.md

 # Content

 There are 7786 movies in the dataset (220 movies per year, 1986-2020).
-Each movie has the following attributes:
+This data was scraped from IMDb.

+# Attributes

 budget: the budget of a movie.
 Some movies don't have this, so it appears as 0